andreisavu/presto-openapi/README.md

 # presto-openapi
 The OpenAPI HTTP/JSON alternative to the [Thrift Presto connector](https://prestodb.io/docs/current/connector/thrift.html#connector-thrift--page-root).
 Follow this [OpenAPI Specification](https://editor.swagger.io/?url=https://raw.githubusercontent.com/andreisavu/presto-openapi/main/openapi.yaml) if you want to implement a compatible API endpoint.
 See `python-api-example/api.py` for a simple reference implementation that serves a bunch of CSV files.

+**Warning**: This is a proof of concept and should not be used in production yet.
+The implementation is under active development and the API is subject to change.

 ## Limitations

 ### Supported data types